scala/make-release-notes/hand-written.md

     * `BigDecimal` is more explicit about rounding and numeric representations, and better handles very large values without exhausting memory (by avoiding unnecessary conversions to `BigInt`).
     * `List` has improved performance on `map`, `flatMap`, and `collect`.

+### License clarification
+Important note: Scala is now distributed under the standard 3-clause BSD license.
+Originally, the same 3-clause BSD license was adopted, but slightly reworded over the years.
+We're now back to the standard formulation.